deadBlueShark/education/golang/coursera-getting-started-with-go/note.md

 Weakly OO (have fewer features than another OO languages)

-Structs:
+Object-Oriented Programming:
+- Organize your code through encapsulation
+- Group together data and functions which are related
+- User-defined type which is specific to an application
+  - Ex: ints have data and functions(+,-,*,/...)

+Objects in `Go`
+- `Go` does not use the term `class`
+- `Go` uses `Structs` with associated methods
+- Simplified implementation of classes(Structs)
   - No inheritance
   - No constructors
   - No generics

 ### Concurrency